rascal999/maxos/README.md

 # Security warning

-I have made a conscious effort to ensure that docker images and tools which run on this build are only accessible on your machine,
+I have made a conscious effort to ensure that docker images and tools which run on this build are only accessible on your machine, but I don't have a build pipeline which checks this, nor do I scan this repo for security issues.
+You have been warned.

 # Highlights